Urban Chaos: Riot Response

 Urban Chaos: Riot Response is a first-person shooter video game developed by British games developer Rocksteady Studios and published by Eidos Interactive for the PlayStation 2 and Xbox.
 The game was released in May 2006 in Europe and June 2006 in North America.
-It is Rocksteady Studios' debut game, and is so far the only game developed by Rocksteady not based on a DC Comics property.
+It is Rocksteady Studios' debut game and, as of 2025, the only game by the developer to not be based on a DC Comics property as well as their only title to not receive a PC release.

+Plot

-The player controls Nick Mason, a member of the newly formed "T-Zero" riot control squad, in an unnamed modern American city that has been overtaken by the notorious Burners gang.
-The gang members, armed with cleavers, molotov bombs and firearms are attacking civilians, paramedics, firefighters and police officers, and it is up to him to stop them.
-He must defeat them by whatever means necessary in order to protect the city, capturing gang leaders and rescuing injured civilians along the way.
+The player controls Nick Mason, a member of the newly formed "T-Zero" riot control squad, in an unnamed modern American city that has been overtaken by a gang known as the Burners, who are armed with cleavers, molotov bombs, rockets and firearms used to attack civilians, paramedics, firefighters and police officers.
+The player can defeat the gang members with various firearms to protect the city, capture gang leaders and rescue injured civilians throughout the game.